-Next, I added my own information to the image—I marked it up using circles and arrows—in order to confirm our meeting place.
+Next, I edited the image—I marked it up using circles and arrows—and then sent that, to confirm our meeting place.

 We realised it took us longer to choose a meeting place than we expected.
 So, since we both work in user-experience design and content strategy, we joked a bit about about the user experience and the quality of the content.

 This experience is a good reminder for me, as a consultant, to ensure my clients don’t just publish and forget.
 After publishing, I need to help them follow up: